 Our local Publix supports our PTO by donating food and supplies when needed for events.
 This helps our PTO hold events to celebrate and encourage student growth and success.
 They also donate school supplies for students in need.

-The Punta Gorda Winn Dixie holds an annual Math night for our students to attend.
-They provide snacks and gifts for students that attend.
-Students are given math problems that can be solved by completing a scavenger hunt throughout the store.
-Winn Dixie also supports our PTO by donating food and supplies for our students and school wide events.
+The Punta Gorda Winn Dixie also supports our PTO by donating food and supplies for our students and school wide events.